MtnViewJohn/DrawBoy/README.md

 **\--tabbyPattern**=*tabby pattern*

 > Specifies whether inserted tabby picks are before or after the pattern pick and whether to start with tabby A or tabby B. Permitted pattern values are xAyB, AxBy, xByA, and BxAy.
+Default is xAyB.

 **\--loomDevice**=*loom path*